 The way Threeing allows for non-excluding choices in a relationship with two other people is quite simple once you understand it, yet it is hard to explain in words alone.
 The basic two-part structure of a sentence, the subject/predicate dyad, tends to reduce all three-part relations to dyadic statements.
 You can understand the dyadic statements and fool yourself into thinking you understand the triadic relations.
 To avoid this confusion, I will ground my explanation of the three-person solution in a diagram and a device.
-The diagram is one and the same 'relational circuit' mentioned above.
-The diagram will appeal to your ability to think in icons or pictures that show relationships.
+The diagram, the relational circuit, will appeal to your ability to think in icons or pictures that show relationships.
 The device, the tricolor talking stick, will appeal to your ability to learn by doing.
-Admittedly, both explanations will perforce be dry, like explaining the floor plan of a basketball court and the rules for playing, rather than playing.
-The explanation is dry, but the practice is not.
-Threeing itself is like the game of basketball; the action occurs when you're playing.
+Admittedly, both these explanations will, perforce, be dry, like explaining the floor plan of a basketball court and the rules for playing.
+Threeing itself is like the game of basketball, the action occurs when you're playing.